-I have recently recorded a 1 credit clear playthrough of the game, on an arcade machine.
+I have recently recorded a 1 credit clear playthrough of the game, on my own arcade machine, running an original arcade board.

 Check it out here.